Fast Facts

 The game is played at the start of the football season and although not played with the same intensity as more competitive matches, the trophy is still seen as a huge honour to hold with some of the biggest clubs in Europe crowned champions since the first contest was played in 1973.

-The 2023 Super Cup will be contested by Champions League winner Manchester City and Europa League champions Sevilla.
-This is City’s first appearance in the Super Cup.
-Sevilla have played on six occasions, winning once and losing five times.
+The 2024 Super Cup will be contested by Champions League winner Real Madrid and Europa League champions Atalanta.
+This is Real’s eighth appearance in the Super Cup, which they have won five times.
+This will be Atalanta’s first Super Cup appearance.

-Below we will have the top betting offers available as well as our predictions on the big match.
+Below we will have the top betting offers available on the big match.

 Existing Customer Free Bets & Money Back Offers